A Novel Method for the Extrinsic Calibration of a 2D Laser Rangefinder and a Camera: Spatial Ambiguities In Previous Methods

-In contrast to previous methods, our proposed method uses a triangular V-shaped calibration target with checkerboards on it, which are involved in camera calibration.
-Our method builds sufficient constraints, which guarantee the uniqueness of the solution for each observation.
-In theory, we can use only one snapshot to calibrate the camera-LRF rig.
-In practice, an accurate result can be achieved with only a few images (previous methods require 30 or more).
-Further, the angle between two triangular boards of our calibration target can be arbitrary which makes it convenient to build.
+In contrast to previous methods, our method builds sufficient constraints, which guarantee the uniqueness of the solution for each input observation.
+In theory, we can use only one snapshot to calibrate the 2D LRF-camera rig.
+In practice, an accurate result can be achieved with only a few snapshots (previous methods require 20 or more).